-Lift Maintenance - The Lift Maintenance Supervisor is responsible for the maintenance and operational readiness of the six (6) chair lifts and five (5) surface lifts at Mount Sunapee.
-Major service and maintenance is performed on each lift during the off-season to have the lifts ready for the next ski season.
+Lift Maintenance - The Lift Maintenance Supervisor and Mountain Manager are responsible for the maintenance of the six (6) chair lifts and five (5) surface lifts.

+Service and maintenance is performed on each lift during the off-season in accordance with the Lift Manufacturers' Service Manuals and by ANSI B77.1 code.